|

 Lower 9 Stories examines environmental

-racism issues in the past, present and future of New Orleans' lower
+racism issues in the past, present and future of New Orleans' Lower

-ninth ward.
+Ninth Ward.
 Members of the Positive Outreach Leaders (POL), a peer

 education/interactive theatre group comprised of students from Lawless